amelielabs/amelie-docs/content/sql/overview.md

 [EXPLAIN/PROFILE](/docs/sql/ops/query/explain) commands can be used to get more details about the transaction and its bytecode.

+### Permissions

+Amelie designed with the idea that each user/agent gets a sense that its own a fully isolated relational database.
+All users/agents have full ownership on their relations.

+[GRANT/REVOKE](/docs/sql/ops/grant) allows to share relations with other users or agents or restrict access to the database.

 ### Tables

 All tables are partitioned (having at least 1 partition).